Amended Return Fees,

 Why they are so expensive!

 First, when one amends or corrects a income tax return, several events must happen.
-One, it has to be re-entered into a computer (someone will pay for that) and depending on what year it is, the person doing the amend may not necessarily have that year tax program on their computer, so you may have to pay addition for them to load it.
+One, it has to be re-entered into a tax program as it was originally sent, which can be quite daunting especially if the tax program auto corrects all entries.
+Not every program is over ride friendly and depending on what year it is, the person doing the amend may not necessarily have that year tax program on their computer, so you may have to pay addition for them to load it.
 This is very common, especially for income tax returns over three years old.
-You will usually be billed for the return at the current price, the firm or person charges for that return if they were to do it then, so remember, what you originally paid last year last year, would be billed out at this year's prices.
-Also, expect to be charged extra because they had to load a program to do the amend.
+You will usually be billed for the return at the current price, this is the price the firm or person would charge for that return if they were to do it now, so remember, what you originally paid last year or several years earlier, would be billed out at this year's prices.

 Third, after all of that is done and it is corrected, the information is placed onto a 1040X which is the form the IRS uses to process amended returns.
 (Someone will pay for that).
-And to add to these charges, if you amend a Federal income tax return, you usually have to amend the State as well and if you only have to amend a State, you get to pay for everything because all States are based upon the Federal so to correct a State, you have to do the Federal.
+Of course there is even more to pay for; have we forgotten about our state?

-A word of caution: Beware of amended returns, as I in this business over 29 years, and have seen two types of amends.
+A word of caution: Beware of amended returns, as I have been in this business over 29 years, and have seen two types of amends.
 The first is semi scamy and the second is real legitimate.

 Let us take a look at the scamy ones.
 Here is an example of how they work.
 Free review of you taxes and a promise to get you money back: You may have paid $350 to have the income tax return done, but you go somewhere else, to have them give you a free look.
 They tell you they can probably get you back $850, sounds good so you say 'ok'.
 Of course they explain what has to be done and they charge you a huge amount to reconstruct the return and more for the amended return.
 Then will have the check sent to them and you can pay when they get your money.
 When the check comes in, they will go to the Bank with you.
 You don't care because you just got $200 in free money.